 STOP SLAVEwaits up to 60 seconds for the transaction to be received.
 After this timeout, the coordinator gives up and aborts the transaction.
 If the transaction is mixed, it may be left half-completed.

-STOP SLAVEwhen using a single-threaded slave.
-If the ongoing transaction only updates transactional tables, it is rolled back and
+STOP SLAVEwhen the ongoing transaction updates transactional tables only, in which case it is rolled back and

 STOP SLAVEstops immediately.
 If the ongoing transaction is mixed,